rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 </td></tr>
 </table>

 <a name="[1]"></a>
 <a href="#DesktopShortcut">[1]</a> = PROTIP: This command does not work when the active program is in an extended screen.

+<a id="AwkwardKeys"></a>

+### Awkward Keys #

+There are some key combinations that are so awkard to use that it's faster and easier to use a mouse or trackpad.

+Since the **fn** and **control** keys are only on the left side of a MacBook keyboard, using them requires a Carpel-tunnel Syndrome-inducing move of the left hand:

+   * control+F2 to highlight the Apple menu.
+   * control+F3 to highlight the Dock at the bottom of the screen.

+On a Mac without a visible Function keys, press fn to reveal them, thus:

+   * fn + control + F2 to highlight the Apple menu.
+   * fn + control + F3 to highlight the Dock at the bottom of the screen.

+PROTIP: The **fn** key is easy to find without looking because it's at a corner.
+But use a companion key on the right side of the keyboard.

 <a id="Processes"></a>